MrDynamo/Data-Structures_Project-3/README.md

 Programming project 3 for class.

-To reinforce the concepts pertaining totrees by designing an ADT GameTree and developing a game application using the ADTGameTree
+To reinforce the concepts pertaining to trees by designing an ADT GameTree and developing a game application using the ADTGameTree.